andrewdavidmackenzie/flow/lib/context-flow.md

 - entity     - 0 or more entities references
 - io         - 0 or more input/outputs of this flow to any parent
 - connection - 0 or more connections between entities, sub-flows and ios (e.g. to parent)
+- function   - 0 or more functions referenced in this flow.
+- value      - 0 or more values contained in this flow

+TODO
+??
+Function implementing what's inside the flow entirely????

 ## Name
 A string used to identify an element.